Why Decentralized Apps Are Needed and How They Work

 Chief Editor

 Blockchain has forever changed the world of finance by offering P2P payment systems, although this technology provides more possibilities than just cryptocurrencies.
 Decentralized applications (dApps) are an equally important blockchain product.
 Unlike cryptocurrencies, they offer solutions for many tasks: from gambling and ordering pizza to investing, project management, and big data processing.
-In this article, we will tell you why decentralized applications are needed and how they work.
+In this article, we will tell you why decentralized apps are needed and how they work.

 What are dApps